Advanced YAML Features: Anchors, Aliases, and Merging

 โ

-pulls in the values defined in &defaults
+*defaults pulls in the values defined in &defaults, merging them into server.

-๐ Merge Keys (<<
+๐ Merge Keys (<<)

 Merge multiple mappings into one and override specific values: